 Printing with the Lulzbot Mini is very satisfying.
 After loading orienting and slicing the model, it’s simply a matter of hitting the “Print” button in Cura which positions the extruder above the build plate to begin the preheating sequence.

 Lulzbot has chosen to use 3mm diameter filaments with their machines.
 While many will debate the merits of using 3mm vs 1.75mm, there is little evidence one is better than the other and it really is up to the user, what they prefer to use.
 My review unit shipped with a spool of “Light Grey” Colorfabb nGen; a zero-odour co-polyester chosen for it’s forgiving properties, ease-of-use as well as a nice look and feel.
 Still, it remains a potentially fragile material with a tendency to chip if not removed carefully off the build plate.
 With a 0.5 mm nozzle, the Mini can lay down more filament, faster, resulting in slightly shorter print times, but at the cost of some details.
 The 6×6 inch heated build plate is PEI covered, borosilicate glass, capable of reaching a temperature of 110 degrees Celsius and allowing for the use of materials such as ABS or more exotic fare like Colorfabb’s experimental 910A transparent filament.
-Capable of a maximum 50 micron resolution, the Mini is no slouch when it comes to producing a high quality part, however, for ease-of-use, the “Beginner” print setting deposits material at 225 microns per layer, which, considering the relative thickness, looks very good when used with a material such as nGen.
+Capable of a maximum 50-micron resolution, the Mini is no slouch when it comes to producing a high-quality part, however, for ease-of-use, the “Beginner” print setting deposits material at 225 microns per layer, which, considering the relative thickness, looks very good when used with a material such as nGen.

 The actual print process occurs with relative speed and efficiency and it is easy to monitor any changes in the process via the tethered computer.
 Once the print is finished, the bed moves to the back of the machine where it cools until it is safe to touch (about 60 degrees Celsius).
 About ten to fifteen minutes later, the bed repositions itself to the front of the machine as if prompting the user to remove the part.
 It is important to note here, the necessity to remove parts as soon as it is safe to do so.
-I encountered a tendency for objects to stick VERY well to a room temperature build plate and needing to be carefully pried off with the suddenly inadequate shucking knife.
-This is where great care must be taken to not damage the PEI coating on the build plate itself as slips of the hand can ruin not only equipment, but vulnerable hands and fingers as well.
+I encountered a tendency for objects to stick VERY well to a room temperature build plate and needs to be carefully pried off with the suddenly inadequate shucking knife.
+This is where great care must be taken to not damage the PEI coating on the build plate itself as slips of the hand can ruin not only equipment but vulnerable hands and fingers as well.

 Noise – 2.5/5

 Perhaps the Lulzbot Mini’s greatest failing as a desktop 3D printer is how noisy it is.
-The high pitched whines and squeals of the stepper motors (especially the Y axis) are at first novel and even cute as evidenced by the characteristic sounds of the bed-levelling procedure, but you’ll be begging for deafness about halfway into a print as the high frequency soundscapes burrow their way into your mind.
+The high pitched whines and squeals of the stepper motors (especially the Y axis) are at first novel and even cute as evidenced by the characteristic sounds of the bed-leveling procedure, but you’ll be begging for deafness about halfway into a print as the high-frequency soundscapes burrow their way into your mind.
 This is not a machine for a small or quiet home, and at 55 decibels with a print speed of 50mm/sec, measured using the Bosch INVH sound meter app for Android, could be heard through a closed door.
 Ideally suited for a makerspace, garage or busy classroom, the Mini could stand to tone it down a bit if it wants to live among average consumer families.

 3D PRINTING RESULTS